 In The Unborn, the spirit of the unborn child terrorizing Odette Yustman's character is named Jumby.

 When your name sounds like "Saccharine", people probably expect you to be as sweet as your name, right?
-Not true for the Big Bad in The Adventures of Tintin, where Mr. Ivan Ivanovich Sahkrine is willing to kidnap, murder, and steal all to find the location of Red Rackham's Treasure.
+Not true for the Big Bad in Tintin, where Mr. Ivan Ivanovich Sahkrine is willing to kidnap, murder, and steal all to find the location of Red Rackham's Treasure.
 Well, he is Rackham's descendant and possible reincarnation, after all...

 In a somewhat meta example, animal handlers, wranglers and trainers often give innocuous-sounding names to potentially dangerous or frightening animals such as snakes, bears and spiders to make actors feel more at ease when dealing with them and to reinforce the controlled nature of such animal action.
 A spider wrangler who worked on Arachnophobia says that he would call a spider who had to crawl across an actor "Fred" to disarm the actor.

 In Spider-Man 2, Alfred Molina had to act opposite four puppeteered robot arms as Doctor Octopus.
 He nicknamed them Harry, Larry, Floe and Moe.